apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google Pixel 8 Pro vs. iPhone 15 Pro Max, Galaxy S23 Ultra: Top-End Phones Compared**
+**Caste discrimination bill vetoed by Newsom**

-You can read more about it [here](https://www.cnet.com/tech/mobile/google-pixel-8-pro-vs-iphone-15-pro-max-galaxy-s23-ultra-top-end-phones-compared/).
+You can read more about it [here](https://calmatters.org/politics/2023/10/caste-discrimination-newsom/).

 ## Requirements
 - Python 3.8